orstewar/ist346-content/labs/C.md

 - Learn basic networking commands for PowerShell and Linux
 - Understand the basics of how the Docker network environment works.
-- Learn the basics of the linux command line.
+- Learn the basics of the Linux command line.

 ### Lab Setup At A Glance